zephyros-dev/blog/src/content/posts/gbww-10-years-plan.md

 [^2.1]: **Homer**: The Iliad

     - [Reddit user comparision between translations](https://www.reddit.com/r/classics/comments/l7yl6h/every_modern_iliad_translation_compared/)
-      > it comes down to Murray, Hammond, Verity, and Green as my top four.
+      > - it comes down to Murray, Hammond, Verity, and Green as my top four.
 The fidelity to the Greek is just as close in all three, and they are all three well-written with no obvious issues.
-So it comes down to my preference for the style and readability of their writing.\
+So it comes down to my preference for the style and readability of their writing.
-      > Here, I've changed my mind since I first posted this.
+      > - Here, I've changed my mind since I first posted this.
 I thought Hammond's prose was a little flat in comparison to the other two.
 And so I was wavering between Murray, Green and Verity.
 Although I originally preferred Verity's poetry, I have read more of her work now and the somewhat random line-breaks of her false verse begin to get grating after a while.
 Despite Green's semi-dull choice of "deadly Archer" for Apollo's epithet, I find his poetry to be more engaging with a better flow.
 He also gets extra points for his translation being in true verse.
-Between Green and Murray, I think Green just pips him past the post for the fact that his version is in verse.\
+Between Green and Murray, I think Green just pips him past the post for the fact that his version is in verse.
-      > This leaves my preference as Green.
+      > - This leaves my preference as Green.

 [^2.2]: **Aeschylus, Euripides, Sophocles**